torstenberg/indicators/README.md

 For now, there is only a list of references I used in my presentation at a workshop and the presentation file itself.

+You may want to visit my page on [researchgate](https://www.researchgate.net/profile/Torsten_Berg).

 ## Literature references from the ENA workshop in List/Sylt, 25-27 Sept 2017

 ### Shown in presentation